Insecurity can be a tough issue to take on. This is because your insecurities are precisely where you feel the most vulnerable.

 Maybe you feel that you’re not great at communicating with people as a public speaker, and so you join a course to help you work through that issue.

 In my case, I am not a very good public speaker.
-I tend to get really nervous to the point that you can hear the jitters in my voice.
+I tend to get nervous to the point that you can hear the jitters in my voice.
 I also have insecurities about the way I articulate my thoughts.

 I’ve always felt that’s something I will have to live with.
 Until recently when I decided to start the Inspire To FIRE Podcast.

 It didn’t happen overnight but I can slowly start to feel myself become more comfortable in my speech.
 The show also started growing and now I have an audience in the thousands.
-I realized I really am getting more comfortable with public speaking because my voice is being heard by thousands each week.
+I realized I am getting more comfortable with public speaking because my voice is being heard by thousands each week.
 That should help me the next time I have an in-person speech.

 The point is, addressing these issues head-on helps you lessen the impact and difficulty you might otherwise feel with them.
 That’s a great place to start.